 You can find information about Spanish Fort all over the internet, but here you’ll be able to see it all in one place.
 I’ve tried to cover all of the major aspects that someone would want to know if they were moving into the area.
 As a matter of fact, local residents might not even know everything you’re about to read.
 So, let’s get started with the boring section of facts and figures . . .

-Spanish Fort is definitely not a large city with a little over 8,000 residents; however, it has become one of the fastest growing cities in all of Baldwin County.
+Spanish Fort is definitely not a large city with just under 9,000 residents; however, it has become one of the fastest growing cities in all of Baldwin County.

 I believe that one of the reasons Spanish Fort is experiencing so much growth is because of its location, which is in the middle of Baldwin County on the western edge.
 Why does that make it popular you ask?
 Well, as you can see from the map, Interstate 10 runs right by Spanish Fort making for an easy commute to Mobile.
 As a Realtor, I know that there are many residents who live in Spanish Fort but work in Mobile.